Quantum Cosmology: Why quantum cosmology?

 \section{Why quantum cosmology?}

-Quantum cosmology is the application of quantum theory to the universe as a whole.
-At first glance, this may be a purely academic enterprise, since quantum theory is usually considered to be of relevance only in the micoroscopic regime.
-And what is more far remote from this regime than the whole universe?
+Quantum cosmology is the application of quantum theory to the Universe as a whole.
+At first glance, this may be a purely academic enterprise, since quantum theory is usually considered to be of relevance only in the microscopic regime.
+And what is more remote from this regime than the whole Universe?
 This argument is, however, misleading.
-In fact, quantum theory itself argues that the universe {\em must} be described in quantum terms.
-The reason is that every quantum system except the most microscopic ones are unavoidably and irreversibly coupled to their natural environment, that is, to a large number of degrees of freedom coupling to the system; an example would be a small dust grain in interaction with air molecules or photons.
-There exists then only one quantum state which {\em entangles} system and environment.
-The environment is itself coupled to its environment, and so on, leading ultimately to the whole universe as the only closed quantum system in the strict sense.
-It is entanglement with macroscopic degrees of freedom that also leads to the classical {\em appearance} of macroscopic bodies, a process known as decoherence.
-Decoherence is well understood theoretically and has been successfully tested in a variety of experiments \cite{deco}.
-The universe as a whole is thus at the same time of quantum nature and of classical appearance in most of its stages.
+In fact, quantum theory itself demands that the Universe {\em must} be described in quantum terms.
+The reason is that every quantum system except the most microscopic ones are unavoidably and irreversibly coupled to their natural environment, that is, to a large number of degrees of freedom that couple to the system; an example would be a small dust grain in interaction with air molecules or photons.
+There exists then only one quantum state which describes an {\em entanglement} between system and environment.
+The environment is itself coupled to its environment, and so on, leading ultimately to the whole Universe as the only closed quantum system in the strict sense.
+It is this entanglement that leads to the classical {\em appearance} of macroscopic bodies, a process known as decoherence.
+Decoherence is well understood theoretically and has been successfully tested in a variety of experiments \cite{deco,schlosshauer}.
+The Universe as a whole is thus at the same time of quantum nature and of classical appearance in most of its stages.
 There exist, of course, also situations where the latter does not hold and the quantum nature discloses itself; these are, in fact, the most interesting situations, some of which we shall discuss in the course of this article.